pepascuzzi/tutorialsPascuzziPE/README.md

 These learnR tutorials were written to teach R and tidyverse to students not majoring in a data science domain, predominately the life sciences.
 They are a work in progress.
 You will need to install the packages **devtools** and **learnr** to run the tutorials.

-There are currently four tutorials:
+There are currently nine tutorials:

 + "T01_GettingStarted"
 + "T02_DataTypes"